Pros and Cons of Geographically Distributed Agile Teams

 All in all, distributed teams may bring you to a new level of business success: accessing the world’s best tech talents, optimizing costs, and mitigating a lot of risks.
 Distributed teams require more attention in terms of establishing communication, quality control, and personal approaches.
 Many companies also claim that the efficiency of distributed teams depends on the chosen vendor and personal involvement in teams’ management.
 Relocated teams possess an immense level of responsibility and dedication; most of them are less affected by a lack of motivation or professional burnout.

 Geographically distributed Scrum teams provide a dynamic collaboration as they operate on small short-term tasks, thus can be managed more effectively.
 Clients use a variety of communication ways and visit their teams personally, thus guaranteeing a constant connection.
 Also, they find it useful to maintain the efficiency of remote teams by integrating them into the in-house operations to make sure everyone is working on the common goal and achieves the company’s mission.
+Retention is one of our primary responsibilities:

 The challenges with distributed teams working Agile can be easily mitigated if you apply smart management to your remote employees: corporate culture, constant reporting and feedback, proper task distribution, and overall team’s involvement.
 Distributed teams are widely hired by companies across the globe, here are some examples: